duffn/blog/content/blog/2025-01-30-debugging-varnish-vmod.md

 Proper debugging is essential for any application and not just your standalone applications.
 You can, and should, also debug your shared libraries like your custom Varnish VMOD.

-We'll walk through a few steps to debug your Varnish VMOD with gdb in Docker.
+Here are a few steps to debug your Varnish VMOD with gdb in Docker, with one tip that may save you a lot of headache.

 # Setup